department-of-veterans-affairs/va.gov-team/teams/vsp/teams/contact-center/research/Q2-2022/VA_Caller/research-plan.md

 ## Background
-This study is being conducted by the VSP Contact Center team and for the purpose of establishing a verified user journey for Veteran callers using the Contact Center services.
+This study is being conducted by the VSP Contact Center team and for the purpose of establishing a verified user journey for ~~Veteran~~ VA.gov users who call to use Contact Center services.
 [This research will be used to inform this documented user journey map.](https://github.com/department-of-veterans-affairs/va.gov-team/issues/40967).

 ### OCTO Objectives